MicrosoftDocs/azure-aks-docs/articles/aks/includes/jakartaee/create-azure-sql-database-passwordless.md

 <!-- The content of this file is part of /azure-dev-docs/blob/main/articles/java/ee/how-to-configure-passwordless-datasource.md.
 Ensure any changes made here are also applied to the original file. -->

-This section creates an Azure SQL Database using Microsoft Entra authentication, a database with managed identity connection enabled.
+This section creates an Azure SQL Database using Microsoft Entra authentication, with managed identity connection enabled.

 ### Create a resource group